Hurwitz-Ran spaces: Introduction

+Finally, Appendix \ref{sec:deferred} contains the proofs of the most technical lemmas and propositions of the article; these proofs have been deferred to help the reader focus on the general framework.
 Throughout the article we make heavy use of the results of \cite[Sections 2-6]{Bianchi:Hur1}: we cite every time which specific fact we are employing, so that the reader does not need to be familiar with the details of \cite{Bianchi:Hur1}.